 If you find a consultant who prices your Phase I ESA at the low end, or lower than this price range, beware!
 Anything less than $2,000 should raise a red flag.
 Why?
 Keep in mind that the expenses for the contractor to even complete a Phase I ESA run close to $1,000 (e.g., database searches, agency visits, site visits), not to mention the time needed for a site visit (usually at least 4 hours if done properly.)

-The dangers of an inexpensive Phase I ESA is that the end product you get from the consultant is not compliant with current regulations.
+The dangers of a cheap Phase 1 ESA is that the end product you get from the consultant is not compliant with current regulations.
 We’ve seen many clients pay very little for a Phase I ESA.
 The result is an inspection that was not completed in a thorough manner, resulting in even more work (meaning, more money out of your pocket.)

 Here are a few questions to ask a consultant when inquiring about a Phase I: